gaboTruGomez/mean-stack-app/README.md

-# mean-stack-app

-This app is made to create first MEAN Stack using Node.js and npm for creating package.json!
+#MEAN stack app

+This repo contains the MEAN stack application that is built through Full Stack Training's MEAN Stack Course.

+It has a bunch of commented code/sentences that are there for learning purposes.

+First Node.js/npm APP!!

+Modules Used:
+- MongoDB
+- Express
+- Mongoose
+- NodeJS